 Pre-order books for pickup or delivery through the Regulator using Indiebound.

-About the Author: Marie Hicks is an assistant professor of history of technology at Illinois Institute of Technology in Chicago, Illinois.
+About the Author: Marie Hicks is an assistant professor of history of technology at the University of Wisconsin-Madison.
 Her work focuses on how gender and sexuality bring hidden technological dynamics to light, and how women’s experiences change the core narrative of the history of computing.
 Hicks teaches courses on modern European history, the history of technology, gender and sexuality studies, STS, and disasters.
 Hicks received her MA and Ph.D. from Duke University and her BA from Harvard University.
 Before entering academia, she worked as a UNIX systems administrator.

 For more about her work see her website and blog at mariehicks.net.